-The aperture efficiency of each VERA antenna is about 45-50% in the K-band and about 35-50% in the Q-band. (see table 3 and figure 3).
-These measurements were based on the observations of Jupiter assuming that the brightness temperature of Jupiter is 160 K in both the K band and the Q band.
-The latest measurements were done in 2015 February.
+based on the observations of Jupiter assuming that the brightness temperature of Jupiter is 160 K in both the K band and the Q band.
+The latest measurements were done in 2017 January and February.
 The aperture efficiencies are not significantly changed compared with previous measurements.
+The measurement results will be revised in the next winter season.